History BA (Hons)

 What is special about this course?

-If you are interested in studying various periods of the past, then the BA (Hons) History degree is exactly what you are looking for.
-Throughout the course you will investigate the cultural, political, social and economic history of Britain, Europe and the Atlantic World, with opportunities to specialise in Scottish History.
+If you are interested in putting people and society at the centre of your studies of the past, then the BA (Hons) History degree is exactly what you are looking for.
+Throughout the course you will investigate the cultural, political, social and economic history of Britain, Europe and the Atlantic World, across a variety of chronologies from medieval to modern, with opportunities to specialise in Scottish History.

 Each year, you will build on your analytical and research abilities through a series of skills modules.